- The declared value of a shipment is what the sender says the shipment’s goods are worth

 There are some conditions and restrictions when it comes to making a claim, but you can read this in more detail here.
 If you’re sending articles of unusual value or have not properly packed the shipment, then UPS will not pay for damages or loss.

 Declared Value vs. Shipping Insurance

 Understanding the difference between declared value and shipping insurance is very important if you want to save on shipping.
 We’ve already discussed the former, so now we’ll delve into the latter.
 Shipping insurance is the monetary coverage you get for your shipment to protect it against loss or damage.

-FedEx and UPS offer insurance coverage up to $100 to every package unless advised otherwise.
-Shipping insurance is very important for recovering the value of a shipment if it’s lost or damaged.
+FedEx and UPS offer insurance coverage up to $100 to every package, unless advised otherwise.
+Shipping insurance is crucial for recovering the value of a shipment if it’s lost or damaged.
 This is especially true if you’re shipping valuable items.

 See How Declared Value Can Protect Your Shipping

-This value helps you determine that compensation while shipping insurance is that compensation.
+This value helps you determine that compensation, while shipping insurance is that compensation.
 Value declarations are also very important in helping customs to evaluate the duties applied to your package.
-This is very important if you are sending a package to an international destination.
+This is very significant if you are sending a package to an international destination.

 Easyship can be your partner in this process.
 We make it easy for you to get insurance for your shipment.
 Easyship will handle everything for you – just sign up for free and let us handle it!